jpvantassel/tic-tac-toe/README.md

 This repository includes Python modules for developing a memory-based tic-tac-toe playing algorithm using reinforcement learning.

-The repostory includes two modules of interest `train.py` and `play.py`. _Note:
-The other modules in this repository contain functions to support these two main modules._
+The repostory includes two modules of interest `train.py` and `play.py`. _Note the other modules in this repository contain functions to support these two main modules._

 - `train.py` is for training new memory sets, and is discussed